How to Make a Barcode in 3 Steps + Free Barcode Generator

 1. Create Your Product Codes

 Product codes refer to the alphanumeric and symbolic sequences you assign to your merchandise to serve as identifiers.
-There are two major types of product codes: Universal Product Codes (UPCs) and internal stock keeping units (SKUs).
+There are two major types of product codes, which you can learn more about in our guide on UPCs vs SKUs, but here is a quick overview:

 The best stock coding or numbering system for you depends on the type of business you operate and your inventory tracking needs.
-Here we will take a more detailed look at both product coding options and the uses of each.
+Here, we will take a more detailed look at both product coding options and the uses for each.

 QR codes are a relatively modern addition to our collection of identifying product codes.
 QR, or “quick response,” codes are the pixelated black-and-white square graphic labels.
 You can scan QR codes with a mobile device to perform many tasks, including visiting a website, placing an order, and making a payment.
 A QR code payment involves digital payments made via the scannable graphic.

-You can generate free QR codes with a tool like QR Code Generator.
+You can generate free QR codes with a tool like QR Code Generator or with Square’s POS system.

 QR codes are different from UPCs and SKUs in that they don’t actually include an alphanumeric string.
 Instead, the “code” data is captured in the pixelated square graphic, readable by compatible mobile devices and scanners.
 You can use QR codes to identify products as well as a whole range of other tasks.